alleyinteractive/huron/README.md

 Huron is intended as a one-stop shop for generating both an in-browser styleguide and a series of in-browser prototypes.
 Huron utilizes a custom CLI to process Knyle Style Sheets [(KSS)](http://warpspire.com/kss/) documentation and webpack to build the styleguides and prototoypes.
 In addition, Huron makes heavy use of webpack's Hot Module Reloading [HMR](https://webpack.github.io/docs/hot-module-replacement.html) system to provide a quick and seamless development experience.

 ## Table of contents
-This file contains basic information on installation and writing prototypes.
+This file contains basic information on Huron installation and writing prototypes.
 However, there are several other subsections of this documentation:

  * [Configuration](config/README.md) - Configuration for huron and for your local webpack setup
  * [Templates](templates/README.md) - Peripheral template documentation